 HS Timber Group is the first solid wood lumber company approved to use the Sustainable Forestry Initiative (SFI®) Label Recognizing Global Standards.
 The label recognizes PEFC Chain of Custody (CoC) certified wood products outside of North America.

 The ISO 14001 family of standards defines internationally recognised requirements for environmental management systems.
 It includes many other standards on different aspects of environmental management, for example life cycle assessments, environmental performance indicators and the environmental performance evaluation.

 The HS Timber Group currently holds ISO 14001 certification in Reci and Comănești.

-HS Timber Productions Siret successfully completed the ISO 38200:2018 main assessment and will soon receive the new ISO 38200:2018 certificate.
+HS Timber Productions Siret successfully completed the ISO 38200:2018 main assessment and received the new ISO 38200:2018 certificate.
 The Due Diligence System (DDS) was evaluated and recognized as in line with ISO requirements.

 ISO 38200:2018 is a new international standard that specifies requirements for a controlled chain of custody (CoC) of wood and wood-based products.
 The ISO standard is recognized worldwide, and another proof for the unique security architecture of HS Timber Group.

 HS Timber Productions ISO 38200 Self-Declaration.